-Me: Because by bringing yourself down to that level, that level where barbarism trumps reason and basic humanity (basic humanity: that we’re all human before we are anything else), even if it is for a justified, or, worse (for my point here (like, the person writing this (me))), unavoidable reason, still does nothing but do exactly that: it brings down the context which should be intellectualized by reason and basic humanity to that level of barbarism and anti-love (love in the modern sense can only exist through an intellect (love here defined as the in-between between existence in-time and out-of-time (subjective/objective perspective, understood through reason)).
+Me: Because by bringing yourself down to that level, that level where barbarism trumps reason and basic humanity (basic humanity: that we’re all human before we are anything else), even if it is for a justified, or, worse (for my point here (like, the person writing this (me))), unavoidable reason, still does nothing but do exactly that: it brings down the context which should be intellectualized by reason and basic humanity to that level of barbarism and anti-love (love in the modern sense which can only exist through an intellect (love here defined as the in-between between personified ontological existence in-time and out-of-time (subjective/objective perspective, understood through reason)).
 Didn’t Plato say that all men were good and aimed at the highest good?
 Or was that Aristotle?
-(That was a joke, they both said that.)
+(That was a joke, btw they both said that.)

 OP: But Trump is their ‘leader’, he’s manipulating the system for his own selfish gain?
 Like a tyrant.

 Me: So what does that say about the system?

 OP: Well, certainly not that taking a step back and thinking about it will do anything about it!
 He’s asking for this!
 And subsequently, ‘they’ are as well!